 The review cut-off date is the last trading day of the month preceding the review month of the index.
-The review in March, June and September will use the same carbon intensity score as the one used for the last December review.

-All stocks in the relevant base universe are screened for their Carbon Intensity (reported and estimated) and 12-month historical dividend yield.
+All stocks in the relevant base universe are screened for their Carbon Intensity (reported and estimated) from ISS ESG and 12-month historical dividend yield.
 If one or more values are not available for a stock, the company is removed from the base universe.
 Additionally, if there are more than 10% of trading days suspension, the stock is excluded:

-$Min\ Number\ of\ Price\ Observations{Period} = Number\ of\ Trading\ Days{Period} \times 0.9$
+Min Number of Price Observations{Period} = Number of Trading Days{Period} \times 0.9